ardraayyappath/smart-parking-system/README.md

 # smart-parking-system <br>
 Welcome to smart parking system! <br>
-captureposition.py - takes in license plate number and returns all details about the car.
-Calculates entry time, exit time and parking fees.<br>
-read4.py - Analyses license plates, identifies area of interest and outputs the license plate number in plate text.
+module_final.py detects license plate numbers, colour, entry time and exit time of the vehicle.
+It also has a parking-lot management component, which keeps tracks of empty parking slots.